On the New Factorizations of Yang-Mills Amplitudes: Introduction

 The curve integral formalism provides another complementary framework, recasting amplitudes as integrals over moduli spaces of algebraic curves.
 Initially developed for scalar theories such as \(\text{Tr}(\phi^3)\) \cite{Arkani-Hamed:2023swr}, this approach extends to YM and GR amplitudes via the scaffolding procedure, systematically reducing integrals while preserving recursive structures \cite{Arkani-Hamed:2023jry}.
 This method connects amplitude geometry to analytic properties, offering deep insights into loop-level extensions and string-theoretic formulations \cite{ Arkani-Hamed:2023lbd, Arkani-Hamed:2023mvg,Arkani-Hamed:2024nhp, Arkani-Hamed:2024yvu, Arkani-Hamed:2024tzl}.

 At the core of these developments lies the concept of hidden zeros—specific kinematic constraints where amplitudes vanish.
 Initially identified in scalar theories, hidden zeros provided the foundation for the 2-split and curve integral frameworks, linking kinematics to amplitude structures.
-Their extension to YM and GR amplitudes \cite{Arkani-Hamed:2023swr} demonstrates their universality as fundamental features encoding algebraic and geometric principles.
-Recent studies, including bootstrap techniques \cite{Rodina:2024yfc}, Feynman diagrammatic analyses \cite{Zhou:2024ddy}, and double copy relations \cite{Kawai:1985xq, Bern:2008qj,Bartsch:2024amu, Li:2024qfp}, have further enriched our understanding of hidden zeros as both local cancellations and global structural features of amplitudes.
+Their extension to YM \cite{Arkani-Hamed:2023swr} and GR amplitudes demonstrates their universality as fundamental features encoding algebraic and geometric principles.
+Recent studies, including bootstrap techniques \cite{Rodina:2024yfc} \footnote{See recent progress at loop level in \cite{Backus:2025hpn}.}, Feynman diagrammatic analyses \cite{Zhou:2024ddy,Huang:2025blb}, and double copy relations \cite{Kawai:1985xq, Bern:2008qj,Bartsch:2024amu, Li:2024qfp}, have further enriched our understanding of hidden zeros as both local cancellations and global structural features of amplitudes.
 These findings have established hidden zeros as a fundamental element in unraveling the recursive and algebraic foundations of scattering amplitudes.

 In this paper, we study a new type of factorization for YM amplitudes, originally proposed in the companion paper \cite{Zhang:2024iun}.
 This factorization arises under specific kinematic constraints, where certain two-point Mandelstam variables in a rectangular configuration are set to zero.
 Under these conditions, YM amplitudes decompose into sums of gluings of lower-point amplitudes, with contributions from gluon pairs tied to the vanishing Mandelstam variables.
 This structure extends the hidden zeros conjectured in \cite{Arkani-Hamed:2023swr}, embedding them into a broader framework of amplitude decomposition.
 Unlike traditional factorizations based on residues at poles, this approach uncovers deeper algebraic and geometric structures while making the hidden zeros manifest.